Follow our 10 step strategy to market your rural business

 3. Look externally

-Step 3 of our 10 step strategy is to look externally.
+Step 3 is to look externally.
 Have you heard of a PESTLE analysis before?
-If not, don’t worry as you are more than likely doing one sub-consciously.
+If not, don’t worry as you are more than likely doing one subconsciously.
 PESTLE stands for:

 The framework helps you to focus on what’s happening externally.
 This will alert you to what might affect your business in the future and how you can best respond.
-We know that we are facing economic uncertainty, The International Monetary Fund (IMF) reported in April that we are facing the Worst Economic Downturn Since the Great Depression.
-Have you thought about how your business will respond?
-What other threats and opportunities are on the horizon?
+What threats and opportunities are on the horizon?

 4. Know your strengths (and weaknesses)

 Unless you are Coca Cola you cannot sell your product or service to everyone – fact.
-I bet you’ve already got some idea of who your ideal customers are – if you’re anything like me it’s in my head and I really need to get them down on paper.
+I bet you’ve already got some idea of who your perfect customer is but have you got it down on paper?
 You may have heard about customer or buyer personas?
 These are visual, semi-fictional representatives of your ideal customers based on data and research.
-Good buyer personas help you focus your marketing communications and thus saves you time.
+Good buyer personas help you focus your marketing communications and thus save you time.

 Check out HubSpot’s How to Create Detailed Buyer Personas for Your Business (which includes a free persona template).